J-DIndustries/openDog-V2.1/README.md

 Note:

-All Modifications are untested!!
+All modifications are untested!!

-All  Modified Parts are Red in the CAD Files.
-Grey and Yellow Parts are Parts from Open Dog V2.0.
+All modified parts are Red in the CAD-Files.
+Grey and yellow parts are parts from OpenDog V2.0.